ronw23/captain-of-data/README.md

+# What's new in this fork

+Added solution file and project.
+I have only `VS Community 2019`, so sorry, solution is for this studio and `Windows .Net 4.0`.

+In order to open properly, you should set `COI_ROOT` environment variable to your Captain Of Industry Steam installation, and set your `PATH` variable to `%COI_ROOT%\Captain of Industry_Data\Managed`.

+Updated for latest version `0.4.14b(157)`, and migrated everything to `protosDb.All` getting rid of hardcoded ids, and automatically catching new items/buildings.

+# Original REAMDE is below

 # Captain Of Industry Data Export

 This repo contains an export of the game data in JSON with the majority of relevant fields.